8 Common Cyber Attack Vectors & How to Avoid Them

 What are attack vectors?

-Attack vectors are the methods that adversaries use to breach or infiltrate your network.
-Attack vectors take many different forms, ranging from malware and ransomware, to man-in-the-middle attacks, compromised credentials, and phishing.
-Some attack vectors target weaknesses in your security and overall infrastructure, others target weaknesses in the humans that have access to your network.
+Attack vectors are adversaries’ methods of breaching or infiltrating your network.
+They take many forms, from malware and ransomware to man-in-the-middle attacks, compromised credentials, and phishing.
+Some attack vectors target weaknesses in your security and overall infrastructure, while others target weaknesses in the humans with access to your network.

 Recommended Resources